nousacademy/TheBookOfHermes/README.md

 <img src='https://github.com/nousacademy/TheBookOfHermes/blob/master/public/bookcover.jpg'>

-Hermes creates the window.Hermes object.
-The documentation can be veiwed below:
+The Hermetic documentation can be veiwed below.
+Anyone is welcome to fork and extend this library

 <b>DOM selector </b>
 <br>